 ASK THE EXPERTS appears weekly from training camp through the Super Bowl with answers to a new question being posted Thursday morning.
-How the guest experts responded when we asked them: Which player are you most thankful for?
+How the guest experts responded when we asked them: Which player are you most thankful for this Thanksgiving?

-Nazarek is the CEO of Fantasy Football Mastermind Inc, celebrating 25 years online!
-His company offers a preseason draft guide, customizable cheat sheets, a multi-use fantasy drafting program including auction values, weekly in-season newsletters, injury reports and free NFL news (updated daily) at its web site, www.ffmastermind.com.
+Nazarek is the CEO of Fantasy Football Mastermind Inc. His company offers a preseason draft guide, customizable cheat sheets, a multi-use fantasy drafting program including auction values, weekly in-season fantasy newsletters, injury reports and free NFL news (updated daily) at its newly re-designed web site.
 He has been playing fantasy football since 1988 and is a four-peat champion of the SI.com Experts Fantasy League, a nationally published writer in several fantasy magazines and a former columnist for SI.com.
-He's also won nearly $30K in recent seasons of the FFPC High Stakes Main Event.
+He's also won in excess of $20K in recent seasons of the FFPC High Stakes Main Event. www.ffmastermind.com.
 Nazarek can be reached via email at firstname.lastname@example.org.

 Richardson has been a contributing writer and editor to the Fantasy Football Index magazine and www.fantasyindex.com since 2002.
 His responsibilities include team defense and IDP projections and various site features, and he has run the magazine's annual experts draft and auction leagues since their inception.
 He previews all the NFL games on Saturdays and writes a wrap-up column on Mondays during the NFL season.